Bitbucket Server の高可用性

 For guidance on using Bitbucket Data Center as part of your disaster recovery strategy, see the Disaster recovery guide for Bitbucket Data Center.

 If Bitbucket Server is a critical part of your development workflow, maximizing application availability becomes an important consideration.
 There are many possible configurations for setting up a HA environment for Bitbucket Server, depending on the infrastructure components and software (SAN, clustered databases, etc.) you have at your disposal.
 This guide provides a high-level overview and the background information you need to be able to set up a single Bitbucket Server in a highly available configuration.

-Note that Atlassian's Bitbucket Data Center product uses a cluster of Bitbucket Server nodes to provide Active/Active failover.
+Note that Atlassian's Bitbucket Data Center resources product uses a cluster of Bitbucket Server nodes to provide Active/Active failover.
 It is the deployment option of choice for larger enterprises that require high availability and performance at scale, and is fully supported by Atlassian.
 Read about Failover for Bitbucket Data Center.